 On their homepage, SendFox claims to be “the BEST solution for growing your audience.”
 To investigate that claim, and find out how it compares to the numerous other autoresponder services on the market, I took it for a test run and did some research on the company.
-The following is my SendFox review & FAQ current for 2020.
+The following is my SendFox review & FAQ current for 2020 and 2021.

 (If you’d like to skip straight to the verdict on how good SendFox is, click here)